 Coastal Connections at LSU – Infographic Challenge

-Louisiana Sea Grant will host a Coastal Connections Infographic Challenge at Louisiana State University on Friday, September 30, 2022 at 11:30 a.m. in Dalton J. Woods Auditorium in the Energy, Coast & Environment Building.
+Louisiana Sea Grant hosted a Coastal Connections Infographic Challenge at Louisiana State University on Friday, September 30, 2022 at 11:30 a.m. in Dalton J. Woods Auditorium in the Energy, Coast & Environment Building.
 The competition is open to all graduate students at LSU conducting coastal research.

 In this competition students will use a mixture of visual imagery and text to effectively communicate their research findings.
 An infographic is a tool that combines imagery, text and statistical figures to easily convey a subject.
 They help communicate information quickly and clearly.
 This Coastal Connections competition focuses on the ability of students to consolidate their ideas, crystalize their research discoveries and share them using the power of visual media.